bxlab/class-ibs-796-fall2013/lessons/thw-shell/tutorial.md

     are
     good

 then CONTROL+d.
-You should is the lines:
+You should see the lines:

     are
     good